ballerina-platform/module-ballerinax-zoom.scheduler/ballerina/tests/README.md

 #### Using Environment Variables

 Alternatively, you can set your authentication credentials as environment variables:

-If you are using linux or mac, you can use following method:
+If you are using Linux or Mac, you can use the following method:
 ```bash
    export IS_LIVE_SERVER="true"
    export ZOOM_CLIENT_ID="your_client_id"